alanisquintana/oak-challenge/README.md

 # Tecnologies

-I used TypeScript and Angular 18 for development, and also employed SCSS, HTML5, Angular Material, and Font Awesome for styling and visual presentation.
-For data storage, I utilized Local Storage.
+I have used TypeScript and Angular 18 for development, and also employed SCSS, HTML5, Angular Material, and Font Awesome for styling and visual presentation.
+For data persistance, I have utilized Local Storage.

 </br>

 ## Running the Project

-To run the project, first install its dependencies:
+To run the project, first install it's dependencies:

 ```
 npm install